Estonia’s president and Mayor of Helsinki among Hanken Honorary Doctors

 Honorary doctoral degrees for successful and long-lasting careers in trade and industry as well as for societal activities

-For successful and long-lasting career in the business community and for activities for the benefit of Hanken School of Economics and the economic sciences, Hanken will confer Honorary Doctorates upon the following persons:
+For successful and long-lasting career in the business community and for activities for the benefit of Hanken School of Economics and the economic sciences, Hanken conferred Honorary Doctorates upon the following persons:

 The Signe and Ane Gyllenberg Foundation